bobbylight/vuetify-modifiable-table/README.md

 This way you don't have to worry about minified builds, type definitions, etc.
 The component will just get minified in your consuming project.

+For non-TypeScript projects a built version of the component lives in `dist`.